Negros Slashers: 1999: Sophomore Season Jinx

-2000–2001: Return to the Finals with a new coach, another Finals heartbreak
+2000–2001: Return to the Finals

-With the Slashers losing their Southern Conference title to their bitter rivals, changes were in order for the team.
-They released Lito Aguilar, hometown players Nonoy Sayon and Ryan Gamboa, and Fil-Ams Dean Labayen and Dorian Pena during the offseason.
-Pena and Gamboa found a home in Pasig Rizal Pirates while Sayon played for archrival Cebu Gems.
-They signed up free agent guard Dennis Madrid, free agent forward Ruben dela Rosa (also Romy's brother) and acquired forwards Cid White from Nueva Ecija Patriots and Alvin Teng from the Laguna Lakers.
+With the Slashers losing their Southern Conference title to their bitter rivals, they released Lito Aguilar, hometown players Nonoy Sayon and Ryan Gamboa, Dean Labayen and Dorian Pena, during the offseason.
+They signed up Dennis Madrid, Ruben dela Rosa, Cid White from Nueva Ecija Patriots, and Alvin Teng from the Laguna Lakers.

-A controversial coaching change happened midway in the first round of eliminations when long-time coach Jun Noel was replaced by assistant coach Robert Sison.
+A controversial coaching change happened midway in the first round of eliminations when the long-time coach Jun Noel was replaced by assistant Robert Sison.
 Although the change was welcomed by most Negros fans, there was a rejection coming from one of the disgruntled owners of the franchise.
-It almost caused a distraction to the team but eventually the conflict was resolved when Sison started to win games with the team.
+The conflict was resolved when Sison started winning games with the team.

-With the whole team playing inspired basketball the whole season, the Slashers were able to avenge the bitter defeat they experienced in the recent Southern Conference Finals against the Cebu Gems, who were playing without their main man Dondon Hontiveros who already left them for greener pastures with the Tanduay Rhum Masters in the PBA.
-The Slashers faced a tall team in San Juan Knights in the 3rd MBA National Finals but despite possessing quickness to make up for lack of ceiling, they were overpowered by the Knights in six games.
+The Slashers were able to avenge the bitter defeat they experienced in the recent Southern Conference Finals against the Cebu Gems.
+The Slashers faced a tall team in San Juan Knights in the 3rd MBA National Finals, but despite possessing quickness, they were overpowered by the Knights in six games.

-Prior to the season the Slashers were merged with the Iloilo Megavoltz as part of the league's streamlining operations.
-But unlike other merged teams that had strong lineups (Manila-Batangas had the strongest roster), the Slashers did not take in any players from the Megavoltz team as it disbanded.
-However, they were able to sign up former Iloilo Megavoltz player Michael Almonte as a free agent.
+Prior to the season, the Slashers were merged with the Iloilo Megavoltz as part of the league's streamlining operations.
+As the Megavoltz team disbanded, the Slashers were able to sign up its former player Michael Almonte.
 The team also released Alvin Teng.
-The decision was made owing to his sub-par performance during Game 4 of the MBA Championship Series against the San Juan Knights in 2000 (he was pulled out of that game, sat on the bench, untied his shoelaces and donned his practice jersey), and for not showing up in the following game (he actually called-in sick and did not play).
+The decision was made owing to his sub-par performance during Game 4 of the MBA Championship Series against the San Juan Knights.

-The team relied heavily on its regular rotation of Ferriols, Cardel, Huelar, Bat-og, Hugnatan, brothers Romy and Ruben dela Rosa, White and newly acquired ex-La Salle guard Dino Aldeguer, who was waived by the Alaska Aces.
-Just like the previous season, the Slashers again handily won the Southern Conference Championship this time against the TPG-Davao Eagles.
-In their third trip to the MBA National Finals, the Slashers faced the LBC Batangas Blades but lost in four games.
+The team relied heavily on its regular rotation of Ferriols, Cardel, Huelar, Bat-og, Hugnatan, brothers Romy and Ruben dela Rosa, White and newly acquired Dino Aldeguer.
+Just like the previous season, the Slashers handily won the Southern Conference Championship, this time against the TPG-Davao Eagles.
+In their third trip to the MBA National Finals, the Slashers faced the LBC Batangas Blades, but lost in four games.